-Yes!
-Brush Lettering is easy, all it takes is practice.
 I am a self-taught letterer, learned it by watching YouTube videos.
 If I can do it, you can do it too.
+So yes, Brush Lettering is easy, all it takes is practice.
 It will take you a few sketchbooks of practice, but the journey will be amazing 🙂

 hand lettering with brush pen: WHERE TO START?
 What to BUY?

 So to begin your brush lettering journey, here is what you need: The right paper, pen, practice and patience.

 - For pens, these Dual Brush pens are the best and come in so many colors!
 But I would actually recommend that you start with the smaller Fudenosuke Pens.
 I loved the Hard Tip pen as a beginner as it is the easiest to control.